groktopus/groktop.us/content/posts/2022/04/bucketlist/index.md

 I quite liked this description:

-{{< blockquote author="Annette at Bucket List Journey" link="https://bucketlistjourney.net/" >}}
-What is a bucket list?
+> What is a bucket list?
 Simply put, it is a collection of goals, dreams and aspirations that you would like to accomplish within your lifetime.
 The basic meaning of a bucket list is to keep track of your goals and to take steps to achieving these goals in order to maximize the incredible experiences in your life.
-{{</ blockquote >}}

 For an Autistic person who has to work very hard to manage sensory and social overload, I've probably had a much more interesting life so far than most people would ever suspect.
 That's not to say I'm content to just roll over and die without getting anything more done.